A collection of Zoom portraits of female faculty.

 She added, “For example, I don’t have to pretend that I don’t have a family or kids for the sake of “rigor” that I know other women colleagues face, and because of that, I can excel and thrive in my research.
 Penn State ME is a wonderful and unique environment in which to launch my career.”

-Melissa Brindise will be joining the department in August 2021 as an assistant professor.
+Melissa Brindise is an assistant professor.
 Her research focuses on experimental fluid mechanics and particle image velocimetry (PIV) combined with methods development for clinically imaged neurovascular and cardiovascular flow analysis.
 Her current research interests include fluid dynamics associated with cerebral aneurysms, heart disease, single ventricle defects, traumatic brain injury and transition to turbulence in unsteady flows.

 “Even from a distance, I have appreciated the inclusive environment within the department and the genuine excitement and support from fellow faculty,” she said.